 Applicants must present a minimum average of 70% or equivalent based on the following subject requirements.
-(Transfer applicants who have completed less than ★24 transferable will be considered High School Applicants.)
+(Transfer applicants who have completed less than $\star$ 24 transferable will be considered High School Applicants.)
 Possession of this minimum average does not guarantee admission to the program.

-- (1) English Language Arts 30-1 (grade of at least 60%) - (2) Subject from Group A or C - (3) Subject from Group A or B - (4) Subject from Group C (Biology 30 recommended) - (5) Subject from Group A, C, or Physical Education 30 (5-credit) or approved 35-level equivalent (5 credit).
+- (1) English Language Arts 30-1 (grade of at least 60%) - (2) Subject from Group A or C - (3) Subject from Group A or B - (4) Subject from Group C (Biology 30 recommended) - (5) Subject from Group A, C, or Physical Education 30 (5-credit) or approved 35level equivalent (5 credit), including Exercise Science 35, Sports Medicine 35, or Sport Performance 35.